iqlusioninc/yubihsm.rs/README.md

 state, either use the [yubihsm-shell reset] command or press on the YubiHSM2 for 10 seconds immediately after inserting it.

+**NOTE THAT THESE TESTS ARE DESTRUCTIVE: DO NOT RUN THEM AGAINST A YUBIHSM2 WHICH CONTAINS KEYS YOU CARE ABOUT**

 [YubiHSM2 SDK]: https://developers.yubico.com/YubiHSM2/Releases/
 [yubihsm-shell reset]: https://developers.yubico.com/YubiHSM2/Commands/Reset.html